The Moon

 The middle path

 Between the extremes of the dog and wolf, we see a path.
 This path starts at the water’s edge and starts with the jumping fish, signifying a spiritual or emotional journey.
-By staying between the two extremes we stand more chance of completing the journey mapped by the path.
+By staying between the two extremes, we stand more chance of completing the journey mapped by the path.

 The fossil

 The fossil is that of an Ichthyostega, the first known complex vertebrate to move from the sea to the land.
 It could only do this with the help of the Moon’s tides (thus creating a wet middle-ground between sea and dry land), showing that all life is attuned to (and depends on) the Moon’s cycles.
-As the Roman Goddess Luna, the moon was later recognised as an important deity to agriculture, giving the moon additional prominence.
+As the Roman Goddess Luna, the moon was later recognized as an important deity to agriculture, giving the moon additional prominence.

 The end of the journey

-Through the mist we see the end of the journey loom close.
+Through the mist, we see the end of the journey loom close.
 The end of the journey looks familiar, resembling both the two towers seen in the Death card and the High Priestess’s pillars.

 The fish

-At the path start we see a fish in still water.
-Both represent symbols of higher consciousness and intuition plus have spiritual and religious connotations in many religions.
+At the path start, we see a fish in still water.
+Both represent symbols of higher consciousness and intuition, plus have spiritual and religious connotations in many religions.
 This points to the path leading to a higher mental or spiritual state, perhaps leading to a transformation.

 Tips for Readings